-Generalist field practicums provide students with the opportunity to learn the general practice of professional social work and develop foundational level social works skills.
+Generalist field practicums give students the opportunity to learn the general practice of professional social work and develop foundational social works skills.

 - Students will gain experience with all the following: individuals, families, groups, organizations, and communities. - Potential types of agencies may include but are not limited to nonprofit agencies (shelters, crisis centers, senior services, adoption agencies, family resource centers); hospitals, nursing and/or assisted living facilities, rehabilitation centers, and child welfare agencies.